 Contraindications

-According to the instructions, Ceftriaxone is not prescribed for known hypersensitivity to cephalosporin antibiotics or auxiliary components of the drug.
+According to the instructions, Ceftriaxone is not prescribed in case of known hypersensitivity to cephalosporin antibiotics or auxiliary components of the drug.

 Relative contraindications: